-In Large-Scale Scrum, the PBR workshop is one of the most important activities.
-By actually doing the workshop for our 1 week sprint with multiple teams, we will cover the 3 important aspects of this workshop: splitting big items, detailing the items and estimation.
+In Large-Scale Scrum, the PBR workshop is one of the most critical activities.
+By doing the workshop in the sprint with multiple teams, we will cover the three essential aspects of this workshop: splitting big items, detailing the items, and estimating.
 Some optional techniques we might cover based on the situation include: impact mapping, storying mapping, specification by example, estimation ceremonies, etc.

 Definition of Done

-(Cross-team) Sprint Planning Part One is mostly covered by the PBR workshop, since there’s only one sprint.
+(Cross-team) Sprint Planning Part One is mainly covered by the PBR workshop since there's only one sprint.
 Sprint Planning Part Two will be explained and practiced in detail.

 This part explains how to drive the iteration with the examples derived from the PBR workshop.
-Detailed technical approach, good practices and conventions are discussed here.
+We will discuss the detailed technical approaches, good practices, and conventions.

-The actual teaching or lecture is usually delayed to the next a couple of days until the participants had some real experience struggling with the tools and process.
+The actual teaching or lecture is usually delayed to the next couple of days until the participants have real experience struggling with the tools and process.
 Most of the learning should be from the practices and on-time coaching from the course instructors.
 Same as all the other technical practices

-From day 2, all the code need to be written by TDD.
-Same as described above, the philosophy will be explained very quickly, most of the learning should come from hands-on coaching and practicing.
+From day 2, all the code needs to be written by TDD.
+Same as described above, We will explain the philosophy very quickly with a simple exercise.
+Most of the learning should come from hands-on coaching and practicing.

-This part explains the fundamental techniques and practices that enable teams to collaboration in a Large-Scale Scrum situation.
+This part explains the fundamental techniques and practices that enable teams to collaborate in a Large-Scale Scrum situation.
 Including:

 - Working in teams

 - Continuous Integration and CI Systems